danieledapo/danieledapo.github.io/content/post/terrain-mesh-from-noise.md

 Next step is to use some real heightmaps to create the mesh of some real terrain like the Moon or Mars.
-To be completely honest, I'm already able to do so, but the way I'm doing so is too silly and the final meshes are not really usable because they have way too many vertices and faces than needed.
+To be completely honest, I'm already able to do so, but the way I'm doing so is too silly and the final meshes are not really usable because they have way too many vertices and faces.
 Anyway, see you in a while.

 [terrain-mesh]: https://github.com/d-dorazio/terrain-mesh